philippinespire/pire_ssl_data_processing/halichoeres_miniatus/README.md

 # *Halichoeres miniatus*
 ***

 The purpose of this repository is to provide replicable steps for de novo genome assembly of *H. miniatus* as outlined by Dr. Eric Garcia in the [PIRE Shotgun Data Processing and Analysis Page](https://github.com/philippinespire/pire_ssl_data_processing) of the [PhilippinesPIRE](https://github.com/philippinespire) repository.
 All scripts and software used are explained on the PIRE Shotgun repository.
 All bioinformatic work was performed on the Old Dominion University High Performance Computing Cluster.
+The log and worked performed here was completed by Ivan Lopez, MS, of Old Dominion University.

 The documents in this repository are written in [Markdown](https://www.markdownguide.org/basic-syntax/#links).